maulik9898/generator-angular-arduino/readme.md

 yo angular-arduino [app-name]
 ```

 Run `grunt` for building + uploading, `grunt serve` for ui preview.

+To build the project run `grunt build`.
+The built project in dist/server is compatible with the Arduino IDE.

 See generated grunt file for more available tasks.

 ## Prerequisites

 * Arduino IDE 1.6.5 or later
-* aWOT - Download [aWOT](https://github.com/lasselukkari/aWOT) either to your Arduino libraries folder or copy the .h and .cpp files to the server directory.
+* [aWOT](https://github.com/lasselukkari/aWOT) - Download [aWOT](https://github.com/lasselukkari/aWOT) either to your Arduino libraries folder or copy the .h and .cpp files to the server directory.

 ## Supported Configurations